-If you want to learn how to day trade options and build a small account, join our room!
+If you want to learn how to day trade options and build a small account, then join our live trading room!
 Dan is now showing weekly (about 3 days a week) live day trading options strategies being implemented.
 The goal of this exercise is to show you how to build a small account live.
 He will ONLY be using day trading options strategies with high volume, liquid, tight spread, high open interest options that are volatile.

 When you purchase an option, you have the right but not the obligation to buy or sell the security at a specific strike price (stock price) .
 This means you have the right to buy one hundred shares of the stock you bought the options contract on.
 Options contracts expire so you can’t hold them forever.
 Take our options course to learn more about trading options.

 There are two types of options that we day trade regularly.
 They are “naked” calls and puts.
 You purchase a call if you believe the stock is going to go up.
 You purchase a put if you believe the stock is going to go down.

 The “naked” part means you don’t have any shares of the stock when you buy the call or put, and that you’re just buying a call contract or a put contract.
 We like to keep an eye on breakout stocks, open interest, or options alerts throughout the day to find stocks to day trade options on.

 When day trading options you need to pick a strike price and expiration date that will put you in a profit zone.
 The expiration date that is closest to the date you’re trading is usually going to be cheaper than choosing one that is a week or two out.